everedero/asynthosc_fw/README.md

 west update
 ```
 ### Git key magic
-By default west configures the repository to be http identification, so get back to ssh by opening
+By default west configures the repository to be http identification, if you want
-.git/config and changing url to:
+to get back to ssh, you can do it with:
 ```
-git@github.com:everedero/asynthosc_fw.git
+git config remote.origin.url git@github.com:everedero/asynthosc_fw.git
 ```

 ### Building and running